MooHoll/Asian_Psyllid_Methylation/README.md

 I will follow Kamil's coverage pipeline to see if we have clear coverage differences in one particular chromosome set in males vs females: [https://github.com/RossLab/PGE/blob/master/sex_chromosome_p_citry.md.](https://github.com/RossLab/PGE/blob/master/sex_chromosome_p_citry.md).

-**TO-DO:**

-**Get the genome and annotation:** the chromosome level assembly paper is avaliable [here](https://www.biorxiv.org/content/10.1101/869685v1).
+**Genome and annotation:** the chromosome level assembly paper is avaliable [here](https://www.biorxiv.org/content/10.1101/869685v1).
 As it is still a pre-print and not published ther authors have not yet released the full version.
-Version 2 is avaliable [here](https://citrusgreening.org/organism/Diaphorina_citri/genome).
-This is also the location they will deposit version 3 when they publish.
-I will email the authors to see if we can get version 3 earlier.
+I have emailed the authors and obtained version 3 plus a current annotation file.

+**Current Progress:** Following Kamil's pipeline above we have successfully identified that the X chromosome is chromosome 8.
+I am now running a windowed coverage approach to see if we can identify whether there is a Y or not.

 ---